Does Facebook Really Care About Privacy?

 Unfortunately, evidence that Facebook can provide that kind of privacy is in short supply.
 Late last week for example, citing a Facebook source, KrebsOnSecurity said that hundreds of millions of Facebook users had their account passwords stored in plain text and were searchable by thousands of Facebook employees — in some cases going back to 2012.

 Facebook didn’t deny it.
 Right after the Krebs report was released, the company acknowledged that this had, in fact, happened.
-In a statement Pedro Canahuati, VP Engineering, Security and Privacy at Facebook wrote, “As part of a routine security review in January, we found that some user passwords were being stored in a readable format within our internal data storage systems.
+Pedro Canahuati, VP engineering, security and privacy at Facebook, wrote in a statement, “As part of a routine security review in January, we found that some user passwords were being stored in a readable format within our internal data storage systems.
 This caught our attention because our login systems are designed to mask passwords using techniques that make them unreadable.
 We have fixed these issues and as a precaution we will be notifying everyone whose passwords we have found were stored in this way.”

 The statement added — as if this would make it any better — that these passwords were never visible to anyone outside of Facebook and we have found no evidence to date that anyone internally abused or improperly accessed them.